 Other providers of HR solutions for small and medium-sized businesses include Paychex (NASDAQ:PAYX), ADP (NASDAQ:ADP), Asure, (NYSE:ASUR) and Paylocity (NASDAQ:PCTY).

-As you can see below, Paycom Software's revenue growth has been strong over the last year, growing from quarterly revenue of $196.5 million, to $256.1 million.
+As you can see below, Paycom Software's revenue growth has been very strong over the last year, growing from quarterly revenue of $272.1 million, to $353.5 million.

-This was a standout quarter for Paycom Software, with the quarterly revenue up an absolutely stunning 30.3% year on year, which is above average for the company.
-On top of that, revenue increased $14 million quarter on quarter, a strong improvement on the $30 million decrease in Q2 2021, and a sign of acceleration of growth, which is very nice to see indeed.
+This quarter, Paycom Software's quarterly revenue was once again up a very solid 29.8% year on year.
+On top of that, revenue increased $68.5 million quarter on quarter, a very strong improvement on the $28.7 million increase in Q4 2021, which shows re-acceleration of growth, and is great to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Paycom Software's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 83.3% in Q3.
+Paycom Software's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 86.2% in Q1.

-That means that for every $1 in revenue the company had $0.83 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop that is still a great gross margin, that allows companies like Paycom Software to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.86 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a great gross margin, that allows companies like Paycom Software to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

 Is Now The Time?

 When considering Paycom Software, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think Paycom Software is a great business.
-Its revenue growth has been a little slower, and analysts believe that rate will remain roughly steady.
-But on a positive note, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.
+First, its revenue growth has been strong.
+On top of that, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.